 In turn, the plant feeds the microorganisms by releasing carbohydrates it creates via photosynthesis.

-When you add fertilizer to the soil the plant takes it up and then it fails to communicate with or send the microorganisms what they need and they can die.
+When you add fertilizer to the soil the plant takes it up and then it fails to communicate with or send the microorganisms the message of what they actually need and then they can struggle and die.

 (even prepackaged fertilizers listed as organic can cause a problem)